Gene technology legislation

 - corresponding state and territory legislation.

-The object of the gene technology legislation is to protect the health and safety of people, and the environment, by identifying risks posed by or as a result of gene technology, and by managing those risks through regulating certain dealings with genetically modified organisms.
+The object of the gene technology legislation is to protect the health and safety of people and the environment, by identifying risks posed by or as a result of gene technology, and by managing those risks through regulating certain dealings with genetically modified organisms.

 The scheme is supported by the intergovernmental Gene Technology Agreement 2001 between the Australian Government and each state and territory.

-Genetically Modified Products
+Regulation of Genetically Modified Products

 - Therapeutic Goods Administration